Thesis Version Control

 • Whether hidden metadata and tracked changes were cleared from the electronic file

-What the final version usually prioritizes
+What the signed archive copy prioritizes

 • Whether declarations, authorizations, and signature pages are complete